ian Blog by Ian Harrold Fine Artist in North Cornwall and St Ives

 It took a while for Ian to come to rest in the far south west of England.
 In the beginning an education at Gateway Technical Grammar School in Leicester (1966-73) laid the foundation for Ian’s work today.
 The school was one of the first in the country to embrace the full range of applied arts and crafts as well as fine art.
 Ian enjoyed all of these and thrived in this creative environment which he felt was made for him.
 The approach to the individual disciplines echoed very much the ethos of the English Arts and Crafts Movement, built around a skills based attitude depending on the application of 'process' in all things.

-His Quaker headmaster encouraged a keen interest in all things creative, recognizing that a students range of talents might not be only academic.
+Ian's Quaker headmaster, Maurice Bailey (father of the present Governor of the Bank of England), encouraged a keen interest in all things creative, recognizing that a students range of talents might not be only academic.
 This led, with the Heads direct support, to a coveted place on a four-year arts course specialising in silversmithing and jewellery at the iconic Sir John Cass School of Art in Whitechapel, London (1973–77).
-The course was rigorous, hard and uncompromising yet allowed the possibility of diversions into museum drawing under the guidance of Bert Kitchen, life drawing and the use of the fine art facilities.
+The course was rigorous, hard, and uncompromising yet allowed the possibility of diversions into museum drawing under the guidance of Bert Kitchen, life drawing and the use of the fine art facilities.
+Cass, as part of the City of London Polytechnic with its 4 year DipAd course, was developed from the course begun by Johnstone at the Central School.

 Whilst at Cass, the Whitechapel Art Gallery nearby provided part-time employment under Nicholas Serota, and introduced Ian to the world of fine art, with exhibitions by Walter Pichler, Gilbert and George, and in particular British Minimalism epitomised by a major retrospective by Bob Law, who lived at Nancledra, St Ives, and was a major influence in the art scene there.